Quality Assurance

 Mean Sea Level Pressure (MSLP)

 The absolute pressure is the measured atmospheric pressure.
-The relative pressure is the atmospheric pressure corrected down to sea level, and is calculated by applying a height offset to the absolute pressure on the console and in the software.
-This corrected value, more commonly known as MSLP, is the key element of a station weather plot.
+The relative pressure is the atmospheric pressure corrected down to sea level, and is calculated by applying a height offset to the absolute pressure on the console and in the weather monitoring software.
+The relative pressure, more commonly known as MSLP, is the most important element on a station weather plot.

 The AWS MSLP data are routinely compared against the MSLP data from the BoM AWS at Laverton.
-This ongoing comparison evaluates the offset that should be applied to the console and the software to provide the highest possible accuracy of the AWS MSLP data.
-Our station metadata contains a record of the applied offsets.
+This ongoing comparison evaluates the need for a pressure offset in the weather monitoring software to improve the accuracy of the AWS MSLP data.
+Details of the current pressure offset are listed in the station metadata.

 Wind Speed and Direction

 The AWS anemometer and wind vane are installed at a height of about 2 m instead of the standard height of 10 m.
-The wind data should therefore be used with caution.
+The quality of the wind data is therefore compromised and should be used with caution.

 Weather Display